—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 “Do you still play?”
 He notices an irritating strand of hair hovering over your eye and sweeps it behind your ear.
 You break eye contact to blush, now staring off to the pool.

 “Everyday.
 I have a Steinway Model M that eats up half the space in my room.”
-The manner in which you present it as a fact you taught him makes his heart swell.
+The manner in which you present it as a fact you teach him makes his heart swell.
 He pretends to know what that means, nodding in admiration.

 “Maybe I should go in yours now,” you catch his side eye through your own as your grins form in synch.